 There are three different bones that join together at your elbow, making it a pretty complex joint.
 The ulna, humerus, and radius all meet, giving you versatile and accurate movement within your lower arm.
 There are numerous other soft tissues such as tendons, ligaments, cartilage, and of course your muscles that surround the elbow to help you extend, bend, and twist your arm.

 Most elbow problems begin as a result of an injury or chronic repetitive movement causing degenerative diseases.
-The most frequently seen causes of elbow injury or pain are osteoarthritis, tendinitis (tennis elbow), bursitis, or injuries like a fracture, ligament tear, or dislocation.
+The most frequently seen causes of elbow injury or pain are arthritis, tendinitis (tennis elbow), bursitis, or injuries like a fracture, ligament tear, or dislocation.
 As this is a joint that is used in most facets of arm movement whether an athlete or not, you can see how there is a lot of pressure and strain put on our elbow day to day.

 The only way to know if your elbow problem is a surgical case is to come and see one of our Atlanta orthopedic doctors.
 Our orthopedic doctors will give you a comprehensive evaluation to determine what is required to return you back to a fully functioning elbow, regardless if you are dealing with chronic pain or an acute injury.